Warriewood, New South Wales: Commercial areas

 Warriewood Square (previously known as Centro Warriewood) is a medium-size shopping centre in the southern part of the suburb.
 There is also a small cluster of shops located on Narrabeen Park Parade opposite Warriewood Beach.
 The suburb also contains a cinema complex, industrial area, a mini putt-putt golf, golf driving range and a McDonald's restaurant.

 Education

 Warriewood has a Catholic high school, Mater Maria Catholic College.
+The local primary school is North Narrabeen Public, however, some students appeal to attend Mona Vale Public School or take the Opportunity Class for MVPS.
+Depending on the student's address Narrabeen Sports High and Pittwater High the two main high schools.
+The Peninsula Anglican Boys school was also briefly used as a location site for the television series Heartbreak High.

 Housing

 Warriewood Valley was identified by the NSW State Government as a potential land release area.
 It was subsequently rezoned to allow intensification of residential dwellings and infrastructure.
-The rezoning and development of Warriewood valley has also resulted in the cleaning up of the water bodies and wetlands and water management techniques were applies to deal with the flooding.
+The rezoning and development of Warriewood valley has also resulted in the cleaning up of the water bodies and wetlands and water management techniques were applied to deal with the flooding.

-As of the 2016 Census, 49.1% of the dwellings in Warriewood were separate houses, 26.8% were semi-detached, and 23.8% were flats or apartments.
+As of the 2021 Census, 52.3% of the dwellings in Warriewood were separate houses, 25.1% were semi-detached, and 22.2% were flats or apartments.